wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-nodejs.md

 }
 ```

-Remember to add everything necessary to `app.module.ts`
+Remember to add everything necessary to `app.module.ts`.

 ```ts
 import { Module } from "@nestjs/common";